Generalised Fisher Information in Defective Fokker-Planck Equations: Introduction

-When $\psi=\psi_p$ with $1<p\leq 2$ we will use the notation $\mathcal{I}^{\bf{P}}_{\psi_p}=\mathcal{I}^{\bf{P}}_{p}$.
-As in the case of our family of entropies, $\br{e_p}_{1\leq p \leq 2}$, it is convenient to demand that $f$ will have the same mass as $f_\infty$. \end{definition} It is worthwhile to emphasise at this point a key feature of the generalised Fisher information, one which we will rely on heavily in our investigation in this paper - while the function $f$ \textit{must} be positive, the function $g$ \textit{need not} have any definite sign.
-The proof of our main theorem will follow the next steps: \begin{enumerate}[(i)] \item We shall show, following the ideas of the Bakry-Emery method, that the generalised Fisher information of a pair of solutions to the Fokker-Planck equation shares the same decay properties that the standard Fisher information has.
-Furthermore, we will refine and improve this estimate for $\I^{\bf{P}}_{2}(f,g|f_\infty)$ when $g$ is ``spectrally far enough''\footnote{This means $g_0$ has no contribution in the ``lower spectral subspaces'' of $L$.} from the kernel of $L$ by extracting an additional positive term from the remainder term in this case (Theorems \ref{thm:Fisher_decay} and \ref{thm:Fisher_improved_decay}). \item We will show that the generalised Fisher information of order $1<p<2$ can be estimated by an interpolation of $\I^{\bf{P}}_1$ and $\I^{\bf{P}}_2$ (Theorem \ref{thm:interpolation_p}). \item We will show the following ``regularisation'' property of our Fokker-Planck equation: For any pair of initial data to \eqref{eq:fokkerplanck}, $f_0 \geq 0$ with unit mass and finite $p_1-$entropy and $g_0$ such that $\abs{g_0}$ has a finite $p_2-$entropy, one can find an explicit $t_0$ after which the solutions $f(t)$ and $g(t)$ to the equation satisfy \begin{itemize} \item $f(t),g(t)\in L^2\pa{\R^d,f^{-1}_{\infty}}$, \item $\mathcal{I}^{\bf{P}}_{2}(f(t),g(t)|f_\infty)<\infty$, \item $\mathcal{I}^{\bf{P}}_{1}(f(t),g(t)|f_\infty)<\infty$. \end{itemize} We refer to the first property as \textit{hypercontractivity}, the second as \textit{upper-contractivity}, and the third as \textit{lower-contractivity} (Theorem \ref{thm:contractivity}). \item Combining the above with the $L^2\pa{\R^d,f_\infty^{-1}}$ decomposition
+for an explicit $c_p>0$ (Theorem \ref{thm:interpolation_p}). } \item \amit{Inspired by the above point, we will show that solutions to our Fokker-Planck equations that start from functions who have finite $p-$entropies will automatically create finite generalised Fisher informations of order $1$ and $2$ after some time (``regularisation'').} \amit{More precisely, we will show that for} any pair of initial data to \eqref{eq:fokkerplanck}, $f_0 \geq 0$ with unit mass and finite $p_1-$entropy and $g_0$ such that $\abs{g_0}$ has a finite $p_2-$entropy\amit{, with $p_1,p_2\in (1,2]$,} one can find an explicit $t_0$ after which the solutions $f(t)$ and $g(t)$ to the equation satisfy \begin{itemize} \item $f(t),g(t)\in L^2\pa{\R^d,f^{-1}_{\infty}}$, \item $\mathcal{I}^{\bf{P}}_{2}(f(t),g(t)|f_\infty)<\infty$, \item $\mathcal{I}^{\bf{P}}_{1}(f(t),g(t)|f_\infty)<\infty$. \end{itemize} We refer to the first property as \textit{hypercontractivity}, the second as \textit{upper-contractivity}, and the third as \textit{lower-contractivity} (Theorem \ref{thm:contractivity}). \item Combining the above with the $L^2\pa{\R^d,f_\infty^{-1}}$ decomposition

 and the fact that